agmyomyat/library-catalogue-system-demo/README.md

 ### Query Parameters

-- `take` (optional): The maximum number of students to retrieve.
+- `limit ` (optional): The maximum number of students to retrieve.
 Default is 10.
-- `skip` (optional): The number of students to skip.
+- `offset` (optional): The number of students to skip.
 Default is 0.

 ### Request Example

-    GET /students?take=5&skip=10
+    GET /students?limit=5&offset=10

 ## Get a Specific Student